-In this design, the carriage slides tighly in the two concave rails of the outer frame, which in turn is fully secured on the case by four screws: there is NO way the carriage can move otherwise than vertically as it should.
-Neither the carriage nor the microswitch do touch the plywood for a fluid movement.
+In this design, the carriage slides tightly in two concave rails of the outer frame, which is secured on the case by four outer screws.
+There is NO way the carriage can move otherwise than vertically, as it should.
+Neither the carriage nor the micro-switch do touch the plywood for a fluid movement.

-Most of what I have tried so far proved to be unreliable in this regard, probably because there was always something that (tried to) sled against the internal plywood wall.
-The only parts here that rub against the plywood are the fixed parts.
+Most of what I have tried so far proved to be unreliable in this regard, probably because of something that (tried to) slide against the internal plywood wall.
+The only parts here that are in contact with the printer walls are the fixed parts.

 I designed it for an Ultimaker, but it easily adapts to others.
 The openscad source code is included as usual, in case a change is needed (here is a very easy tutorial if you need it: http://www.tridimake.com/2014/09/how-to-use-openscad-tricks-and-tips-to.html)

 The main screw

-You may like better an M3 screw (less travel per turn), in which case you'll have to change the value in the openscad source code.
-Or tell me and I can make it customizable.
-In my opinion, it is a good trade off when you change your printing bed often, because it's faster to tune with an M4 than with an M3.
-When you keep the same bed, an M3 may be more appropriate to (extreme) fine-tuning.
+Note that you could use an M3 screw for less travel per turn (in which case you'll have to change the value in the openscad source code).
+In my opinion, M4 is a good trade off when you change your printing bed often, because it's faster to tune with an M4.

-I used my thumbnut for the main screw, it can be customized at http://www.thingiverse.com/thing:70494 I chose a small diameter and small wings so that I can turn it quickly between the thumb and index fingers.
+I used my thumbnut design for the screw head, which can be customized at http://www.thingiverse.com/thing:70494 I chose small diameter and wings so that I can turn it quickly between my thumb and index fingers.

 How to mount the rail frame